Electromagnetic Signals of Inelastic Dark Matter Scattering

-In the presence of a larger dipole moment (or another means of decay), the primordial excited abundance is depleted and more local production mechanisms become important.
-For instance, inelastic up-scattering of DM on targets nearby earth can regenerate a local flux of excited states.
-The Sun is a natural possibility, given its (relatively) high temperature.
-The Earth is also a possibility, if the kinetic energy of the DM is large enough.
-For the Sun to facilitate a signal, the $\xs$ lifetime must be approximately $1 \ \text{AU}/ v_0 \sim 10^6 \ \text{sec}$ in order to make it to the Earth, where $v_0$ is the DM velocity dispersion.
-If $\xs$ is accelerated from a solar scattering as we shall consider, lifetimes can be a bit shorter, but not in a way that qualitatively changes the picture.
-For up-scattering in the Earth, the lifetime can be much shorter.
-Indeed, scenarios with very short ($\sim 100 \ \text{$\mu$sec}$) lifetimes have been considered \cite{Chang:2010en}.
-We will focus on scenarios where the entire Earth is a source of excited states, and thus lifetimes greater than $r_{\text{earth}}/v_0 \sim 100 \ \text{sec}$.
-These requirements broadly are satisfied for $\Lambda_d \gtrsim (10 - 100) \ \tev$.
-Given that radiative dipoles are typically suppressed by $e\, m_f$, this is a relatively mild constraint.
+In the presence of a larger dipole moment (or another means of decay), the primordial excited abundance is depleted and local mechanisms for inelastic up-scattering become an important source for excited states.
+The Sun, given its relatively high temperature, is a natural source, as is the Earth for large enough DM kinetic energy.
+Excited states from the Sun can lead to direct detection signals on Earth if their lifetime is longer than $\text{AU}/ v \gtrsim 10^5\,\text{sec}$, where $v > v_{\textrm{DM}}$ is the typical $\xs$ velocity after solar scattering.
+For up-scattering in the Earth, the lifetime can be even shorter; scenarios with very short ($\sim 100 \ \text{$\mu$sec}$) lifetimes have been considered \cite{Chang:2010en}.
+We will focus on lifetimes greater than $r_{\text{earth}}/v_{\textrm{DM}} \sim 100 \, \text{sec}$ where the entire Earth is a source of excited states.
+These lifetimes are achieved for dipole moment scale $\Lambda_d \gtrsim (10 - 100) \,\tev$---a relatively mild constraint given that radiative dipoles are typically suppressed by a small charge and a high mass scale.